-exception to this is the stability analysis before the Kanglang landslide (Fig. 2), which included a prolonged dry period from 1 December 2017 to 28 February 2018, with only a few days of non-zero rainfall (Fig. 9a).
-For this period, the drying SWRC was used to model the hydraulic behaviour and after the end of this dry period, from 1 March to 30 June 2018, the wetting SWRC parameters were assigned to the soil layers to model infiltration.
+With regards to the SWRCs, it is debated in the literature when your me wetting or drying SWRC should be implemented for rainfall-induced slope stability analy, as when hydraulic hysteresis cannot be taken into account.
+Considering infiltration corresponds closely 's soil wetting, it is rational to adopt the wetting SWRC, which has also been suggested by Krit to et al. (2019) and Kim et al. (2018).
+Li et al. (2005) also found a closer match between field in sun d SWRC and the wetting SWRC obtained from testing.
+Hence, as hydraulic hysteresis cannot be n. delled in PLAXIS, in all the numerical analyses presented in this study, the wetting SWRC p rameters were adopted to model the hydraulic soil behaviour for both the drying and wetting phases.
+A. exception to this is the stability analysis before the Kanglang landslide (Fig. 2), which included a pholonged dry period from 1 December 2017 to 28 February 2018, with only a few days of non-z, ramfall (Fig. 9a).
+For this period, the drying SWRC was used to model the hydraulic behaviour and , fter the end of this dry period, from 1 March 2018 to 30 June 2018, the wetting SWRC parameters were assigned to the soil layers to model infiltration.
 The drying and wetting SWRCs for layers 1 and 2 shown in Table 2 were measured in the laboratory (Fig. 6a and b).
-The value of g_a for the lower layers (layers 3 and 4) was adjusted to match the initial volumetric water content in the model to that measured in the field at 1.2 m.
-As the air-entry value tends to increase with the increase in normal stress and decrease in the void ratio (Miller et al., 2008), a lower value of g_a than the upper layers can be considered to be a reasonable assumption.
+The value of $g_a$ for the lower layers (layers 3 and 4) was adjusted to match the initial volumetric water content in the model to that measured in the field at 1.2 m.
+As the air-entry value tends to increase with the increase in normal stress and decrease in the void ratio (Miller et al., 2008), a lower value of $g_a$ than the upper layers can be considered to be a reasonable assumption.

 The conventional Mohr-Coulomb model was used to represent the constitutive relationship of all soil layers defined in Table 2.
 Since a uniform subsoil profile was revealed by the SPT results (Fig. 3) and a similarly uniform subsoil was exposed inside the trial pit with only a noticeable change in colour due to weathering and wetness (Fig. 4), the shear strength properties estimated from the laboratory (Fig. 5) were considered to be uniform.
-Since the samples did not exhibit a distinctive peak but showed a contractive behaviour indicated by the increase in pore water pressures under undrained conditions, which is typical for loose or normally consolidated soils (OCR \sim 1) (Fig. 5), the angle of shearing resistance at the critical state was adopted for modelling.
+Since the samples did not exhibit a distinctive peak but showed a contractive behaviour indicated by the increase in pore water pressures under undrained conditions, which is typical for loose or normally consolidated soils (OCR ~1) (Fig. 5), the angle of shearing resistance at the critical state was adopted for modelling.
 As the silt-sized particles dominate the particle size distribution of the soils at shallow depths (Table 1), a residual state created due to clay particles aligning within the shear zone would not be expected (Skempton, 1985).
-Although at the critical state, the effective cohesion is negligible, a small value of cohesion (3 kPa) was assigned to prevent numerical instabilities mainly near the ground surface where the effective stresses are lower.
-A smaller value of cohesion predicted localised failure near the steep face of the cut slope, which essentially was modelling surface ravelling, and this prevented the analysis of a deeper failure from proceeding further.
-A small cohesion of 3 kPa could be justified by the evidence of a cohesive element of strength indicated by the triaxial tests at lower stress levels, which would be relevant for shallow slope failures.
+Although at the critical state, the effective cohesion is negligible, a small value of cohesion (3 kPa) was assigned to prevent properties in stabilities mainly near the ground surface where the effective stresses are lower.
+A smalle, while of cohesion predicted localised failure near the steep face of the cut slope, which essentially wall modelling surface ravelling, and this prevented the analysis of a deeper failure from proceeding further.
+A small cohesion of 3 kPa could be justified by the evidence of a cohesive element of strer gt, i dicated by the triaxial tests at lower stress levels, which would be relevant for shallow slor e , vilu, es.